Riemannian game dynamics: Hessian game dynamics

 \begin{proof} The proof is a direct application of the chain rule:

-where all summations are taken over the (constant) support $\act'\equiv\supp(\notbase(t))$ of $\notbase(t)$ and we used the fact that $\dot \notbase_{\alpha} = 0$ for $\alpha\notin\act'$.
+where all summations are taken over the (constant) support $\pures'\equiv\supp(\notbase(t))$ of $\notbase(t)$ and we used the fact that $\dot \notbase_{\pure} = 0$ for $\pure\notin\pures'$.
 Finally, in the nonsteep case, $h$ is smooth throughout $\strat$, so the above holds for every smooth curve $x(t)$. \end{proof}

-Within the class of \acl{HR} metrics, steepness of the potential function $h$ roughly corresponds to minimal-rank extendability of the metric $g =\hess h$, and nonsteepness of $h$ to full-rank extendability of $g$.
-These analogies fail when the steepness of $h$ does not adequately control the regularity of $g$ near the boundary of $\strat$, or when $g$ is minimal-rank extendable but generates non-Lipschitz dynamics. \footnote{A Hessian metric with a steep potential function that is not minimal-rank extendable is the separable metric (Example \ref{ex:separable}) with weighting function $\wt(z) = 1/(1 + \sin^{2}(1/z)/z)$.
-Conversely, the separable metrics with weighting functions $\wt(z) = z^p$ for $p \in (0, 1)$, corresponding to the the non-Lipschitz cases of the $p$-replicator dynamics (Examples \ref{ex:pReplicator} and \ref{ex:EU}), are minimal-rank extendable but have nonsteep potential functions.} Bearing this in mind, we use the term \emph{continuous Hessian dynamics} for Riemannian dynamics generated by a minimal-rank extendable metric $g = \hess h $ with steep $h$, and the term \emph{discontinuous Hessian dynamics} for Riemannian dynamics generated by a full-rank extendable metric $g = \hess h$ with nonsteep $h$.
+Within the class of \acl{HR} metrics, steepness of $h$ roughly corresponds to minimal-rank extendability of the metric $g =\hess h$, and nonsteepness to full-rank extendability.
+These analogies fail when the steepness of $h$ does not adequately control the regularity of $g$ near the boundary of $\strat$, or when $g$ is minimal-rank extendable but generates non-Lipschitz dynamics.
+Bearing this in mind, we use the term \emph{continuous Hessian dynamics} for Riemannian dynamics generated by a minimal-rank extendable metric $g = \hess h $ with steep $h$, and the term \emph{discontinuous Hessian dynamics} for Riemannian dynamics generated by a full-rank extendable metric $g = \hess h$ with nonsteep $h$.
 In what follows, we will tacitly assume that the dynamics \eqref{eq:HD} are either continuous or discontinuous.